Cultural production:

 Composition

-This soundscape was executed by 3 researchers from the multidisciplinary fields of urban studies, journalism, and culture and design.
-They conducted participatory-ethnography research to explore Art Basel through a scope of 'materiality'.
+This sound installation was created by three researchers from the cross-disciplinary fields of urban studies, journalism, and aesthetics.
+They conducted participatory-ethnography research to explore Art Basel through the scope of 'materiality'.

 Sound is a result of interactions between material and immaterial, and human and non-human agents.
 In our everyday lives, people are used to some sounds and filter them out.
 Recording allows them to pay attention to all the sounds in our environment equally.